ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-indications are present, clients can suppress queries for "resolver.arpa" to the unencrypted DNS server indicated by the network over DHCP or RAs, and the DNR indications SHOULD take precedence over those discovered using "resolver.arpa" if there is a conflict.
+indications are present, clients can suppress queries for "resolver.arpa" to the unencrypted DNS server indicated by the network over DHCP or RAs, and the DNR indications SHOULD take precedence over those discovered using "resolver.arpa" for the same resolver if there is a conflict.

 The designated resolver information in DNR might not contain a full set of SvcParams needed to connect to an encrypted resolver.
 In such a case, the client